erceeren/erceeren/README.md

-Software Engineer @Amazon FireTV, London

-I work with java and AWS while building FireTV catalog

-- 🔭 I’m currently working with python, golang, typescript in my own projects
+- 🔭 I’m currently working with python, golang, java in my own projects
-- 🌱 I’m currently learning Unity and kotlin
+- 🌱 I’m currently learning DevOps with using tools like Kubernetes, GCP, terraform and ansible

 <!--